A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence, and fractionation effects: Materials and Methods

 Model outputs include detailed single-cell fate histories, spatial distributions of DNA damage and survival, population growth curves, and survival probabilities.
 Clinically relevant endpoints such as TCP and NTCP, as well as treatment-response heterogeneity, can be derived by aggregating single-cell outcomes into population-level metrics, providing a mechanistic link between microscopic damage processes and macroscopic clinical predictions \cite{battestini2026ntcp}.

-In the present work, we focus on modelling the temporal evolution of the number of viable cells within a tumour spheroid.
+In the present work, we focus on modeling the temporal evolution of the number of viable cells within a tumor spheroid.
 The simulation tracks cell proliferation, death, checkpoint-mediated delays, and spatial redistribution via migration, producing population growth curves and spatially resolved phase distributions that reflect the interplay between DNA damage repair kinetics, cell-cycle progression, and active motility.

 All simulations were performed on a workstation equipped with an Intel\textsuperscript{\textregistered} Core\texttrademark{} i9-13900K processor (32 logical cores, 2 threads per core, maximum clock speed \SI{5.8}{\giga\hertz}) and \SI{62}{\gibi\byte} of RAM, running Ubuntu 24.04.3 LTS (kernel 6.17.0-19-generic, x86\_64).
 The framework is implemented in Julia, version 1.12.1 \cite{Julia2017}.
 The source code is publicly available at the GitHub repository: \url{https://github.com/francescogcordoni/GSM2_Julia}.